maruohon/Minecraft-Overviewer/README.rst

     - carpenter_base.png & carpenter_tank_resource_empty.png
     - paneler_base.png & paneler_tank_resource_empty.png
     - sawmill_base.png & sawmill_tank_resource_empty.png
+  - For JABBA, you only need the following textures:
+    - textures/blocks/barrel_label_0.png
+    - textures/blocks/barrel_top_0.png

 * Optionally, you can delete all the other directories from assets/<modname>/ leaving just the textures directory, and also